historicalsource/infocom-sampler/README.md

 # Infocom Sampler Source Code Collection

 The Infocom Sampler is a 1984 interactive fiction game published by Infocom.
 The author is unknown.

-It is a compilation of a number of Infocom products, to be included as a game sampler.
+It consists of a Tutorial Game (with a small part of The Witness) and a demonstration of Zork I (the beginning of Zork I until discovery of the main coverns of the Great Undergroun Empire.

 __What is this Repository?__